 I used the “Charcoal” color, and I’m beyond THRILLED with the final results.

 I haven’t found these recommendations anywhere else on the web — believe me, I looked!

 Whether you agree with them or not as a general rule, they worked very well in my particular situation.
 But I’d be really interested to know if anyone else reading this has worked with zellige before and what your takeaways are (if any) about the sharpness/unevenness/color-leaching factors.
 If so, please let me know in the comments!

-And if you liked what you read, here’s a Pinable graphic so you don’t forget!
+If you liked what you read here today, here’s a Pinnable graphic so you don’t forget!

 Check back on Thursday for the regular ORC posting to see what color PAINT the trim in this powder room is getting!

 6 thoughts on “3 Important Things to Know BEFORE You Install Zellige Tile”